 - Component buttons - create

-components of various types such as text, picture, sound, etc.
+components of various types such as text, picture, sound, etc.:

-- Ellipse component - ellipse shape
+- Ellipse component - ellipse shape components

-- Rectangle component - rectangle shape
+- Rectangle component - rectangle shape components

-- Rounded rectangle component - rounded rectangle shape
+- Rounded rectangle component - rounded rectangle shape components

-- Line component - lines for arrows and pointers
+- Line component - line components

 - Component display mode buttons - change the